Moccasin, California

-Moccasin, an unincorporated community in Tuolumne County, California, is located at the intersection of State Route 49 and State Route 120.
+Moccasin, an unincorporated community in Tuolumne County, California, United States, is located at the intersection of State Route 49 and State Route 120.
 The community is sited on the shore of Moccasin Reservoir at the edge of Lake Don Pedro.
 The town is home to a State of California Resources Agency, Department of Fish and Game fish hatchery.

 A fire July 3, 2006, burned 1998 acre near Moccasin Powerhouse according to the California Department of Forestry.
-The three million dollar fire involved 40 engines, 4 helicopters, and 9 bulldozers.
+The three million dollar fire involved 40 engines, four helicopters and nine bulldozers.

 Hetch Hetchy relationship

 Probably California's last company town, Moccasin is almost entirely owned by the City and County of San Francisco.
 Homes are used for employees who work on the Hetch Hetchy Water and Power system, and most visitors arrive to work on the project.
 There are no stores or gas stations.
 Most buildings are painted the same color and homes in the community look similar as a result.

 Construction on the original Moccasin Powerhouse, designed by San Francisco architect Henry A. Minton, was started in Fall 1921.
 The facility was completed and began generating power on August 14, 1925.

 Paul James Ost was the electrical engineer put in charge of power operations and electrical engineering phases of the Hetch Hetchy project.

 "Paul assembled the Moccasin Powerhouse.
 He went back east to gather all the parts from multiple companies including Westinghouse and General Electric and personally directed the construction of the electrical sections of the powerhouse.
 The powerhouse was at one time called the 'Ost Powerhouse'."